reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/sharepoint-office-template-dotx.md

 ---
-title: "Sharepoint Office Template Dotx"
+title: "Streamlining SharePoint Template Usage: A Guide to Opening DOTX Files as DOCX"
-date: 2024-05-14T00:39:57+01:00
+date: 2024-06-30T00:39:57+01:00
+tags: ["SharePoint", "Office Templates", "DOTX", "Productivity", "Workarounds"]
-draft: true
+draft: false
 ---

+# Streamlining SharePoint Template Usage: A Guide to Opening DOTX Files as DOCX

-The issue you’re facing is an expected behavior because when you open a ".dotx" file in SharePoint, it opens the template for editing rather than creating a new ".docx" file from the template like it happens when we open it from Windows File Explorer.
+Encountering issues with opening ".dotx" templates in SharePoint is a common scenario that can disrupt your workflow.
+Typically, when you attempt to open a ".dotx" file in SharePoint, it opens in edit mode for the template itself, rather than generating a new ".docx" document as expected.
+This behavior diverges from the experience in Windows File Explorer and can hinder productivity.

+## Workaround 1 : Downloading template or syncing via OneDrive

+Downloading templates or syncing via OneDrive to use the dotx in file explorer is one viable option , however direct opening from SharePoint is preferred for efficiency and be more intuitive.

+## Workaround 2: Content Types with template

-While it is not possible to open a "*.dotx" template directly from SharePoint as a "*.docx" file, you can utilize the below steps as a workaround.
+While SharePoint does not natively support opening "*.dotx" templates as "*.docx" files directly, the following workaround offers a seamless solution:

-1. Navigate to Site Contents -> Site Settings from the respective SharePoint site.
+1. **Access Site Settings**: Go to Site Contents -> Site Settings on your SharePoint site.
-2. Click on "Site content types" under "Web Designer Galleries".
+2. **Navigate to Content Types**: Select "Site content types" under "Web Designer Galleries".
-3. Create a new content type and click on it to open the same.
+3. **Create a New Content Type**: Follow the prompts to create and then click on your new content type.
-4. In the next page, click on "Advance settings" -> Upload a new document template.
+4. **Upload Document Template**: In the content type settings, choose "Advance settings" and upload your ".dotx" document template.
-5. Click on "Save".
+5. **Save Your Settings**: Confirm by clicking "Save".
-6. Now when the users click on "New" icon, they can select "Document" which you created/uploaded.
-7. Users will see a prompt that will say "The document you are trying to open is a template.
-Would you like to open and edit as a standard document".
-8. Users should click on "Yes" and click on "Open in Desktop App".
-9. This will now open the template you created/uploaded with name "Document1" in "*.docx" format.

-Business Impact Statement (BIS)

-Please compose a "Business Impact Statement" (BIS) by answering the questions below in as much detail as possible.
-Try to put accurate numerical values for users being affected and loss of business, etc.

-Please describe your organization:

-Issue description: When attempting to open “.dotx” templates from SharePoint using the “Open in Desktop App” feature, the documents fail to open as “.docx” document.
-This issue prevents users from utilizing these templates directly from SharePoint in their desktop applications, impacting productivity.

-Business Impact:

-1. Which of the Microsoft 365 Apps channels is this fix needed in?
-SharePoint

-2. Is the issue:
-A. Affecting an existing deployment?
-A
-B. Blocking from releasing a new deployment?
-C. Blocking from deploying Microsoft Office 365 Apps for the first time?

-3. How are you using the product in question and what functionality are you attempting to provide to the business?

-Unable to open a template in SharePoint – reverts to .dotx file extension

-4. How is the problem keeping you from performing specific business functions?

-Have to use workaround which is to download template and save to file explorer and open from there

-5. If the problem is not resolved, how will it affect your business?
-Example answer: We will be unable to use this add-in for the sales summary reporting, which will significantly impact the add-in's worth, and may require us to reconsider using Excel for this purpose.

-It would not be ideal if issue is not resolved as all templates are saved in SharePoint and to keep downloading templates and saving to file explorer will waste our time.

-6. How many users are affected by this issue?
-Example answer: 200 of our 10,000 users currently cannot use this add-in with Excel.

-Less than 10 users are affected

-7. How frequently are those users affected by this issue?
-Example answer: Daily/Weekly/Monthly, 25% of the time, or inconsistent.

-each time a template is used the user is affected templates are used on a daily basis

-8. What is the financial impact of this issue?
-Example answer: $30,000 for the sales unit on add-in development, and $2,000 per month in lost productivity.

- no financial impact, however time is wasted by downloading the templates It should be as simple as opening from sharepoint without the need of downloading

-9. What are the proposed workarounds and why are they not acceptable?

-workaround is to download template and save to file explorer or sync sharepoint site via onedrive file explorer.

-Workaround is fine, however, would prefer the templates to open directly in sharepoint as they are saved there currently.
+6. **New Document Creation**: Users can now hit the "New" icon, choose "Document", and be prompted to open the template as a standard document.
+7. **Open in Desktop App**: Selecting "Yes" to the prompt and choosing "Open in Desktop App" will open the template as a new ".docx" document, named "Document1".

+However it is not a desirable approach when endusers has 50 + templates they need to use regularly.